-It is August and parents I talk with are anxious about their student’s engagement with the question of what they will be doing after college.
-If you are in the same situation as these parents, you know that this is not a conversation your students want to have.
-Eyes are rolling and for most college seniors, the Fall Career Fair is not even on their radar.
+It is August and parents of college seniors I talk with are anxious about their student’s transition from college to their career.The college career fair is an early opportunity to get going that all college seniors should be taking advantage of.
+However, if you are in the same situation as these parents, you know that this is not a conversation your students want to have.
+Eyes are rolling, and for most college seniors, the Fall Career Fair is not even on their radar.

-We know that career fairs are not all created equal, and many are not high quality.
-But not going to the job fair is a significant missed opportunity for your student.
-They all offer the opportunity to start engaging with perspective employers and to practice introducing themselves as young professionals.
-More importantly, year over year, about 25% of our clients are introduced to their future employer at a career fair at college.
+We know that career fairs are not all created equal, and many are not high quality, but not going to the job fair is a significant missed opportunity for your student.
+They all offer the opportunity to start engaging with prospective employers and to practice introducing themselves as young professionals.
+More importantly, year over year, about 10% of our clients are introduced to their future employers at a career fair at college.

 But the ones that get jobs through these events work for it.
 They don’t just show up, they research the companies, they prepare their resumes, they dress the part, and they are ready to interview.
 In other words: